S3-working-group/s3-practical-guide/s3-practical-guide.md

 **Governance**: Continuously deciding what to do to achieve objectives, and setting constraints on how and when things will be done.

 **Self-Governance**: People governing themselves within the constraints of a domain.

 **Self-Organization**: People coordinating work within constraints defined through governance.

 **Operations** (Doing the Work): People doing what needs to be done, guided by coordination and governance.

-**Semi-Autonomy**: The autonomy of people to create value, which is limited by the constraints of their domain.
+**Semi-Autonomy**: People with autonomy to create value, limited by the constraints of their domain.

 ---